-a.
-Advertise the EOI, through the MoED Procurement Division/PIU procurement specialist, in the local newspaper and MoED's website as well as in the WB client connection/UNDB-online as appropriate asking Firms to express interest in the assignment and provide information on Firm's experience and qualification relevant to the assignment;

-b.
-Prepare a long list from all firms who responded to the EOI advertisement.

-c.
-Select at least three firms, through PIU procurement specialist, from the long list to the short list;

-d.
-PIU, based on the proceedings of Evaluation Committee, prepares an Evaluation Report explaining strengthens and weakness of each short listed firm and justifies selection of the most qualified one for the assignment and keep it in file for Bank's post review";

-e.
-PIU, through PIU procurement specialist, will send RFP requesting combined technical and financial proposal from the top ranked qualified Firm;

-f.
-KEEA/PIU, through PIU procurement specialist, will invite the firm for negotiations which will include: verification of understanding of the TORs, methodology and work plan, KEEA and firm's agreement on the final TOR, taken into consideration Firm's suggestions (proposed modifications) as described in the Firm's technical proposal, corrections of the financial proposal (arithmetical errors if any) where appropriate;

-g.
-If negotiations with the first firm do not result in contract signing, KEEA shall document the same and proceed with the inviting the second firm, the PIU, through PIU procurement specialist , invites the second ranked firm to submit the combined technical and financial proposal and negotiate contract;

-h.
-PIU, through PIU procurement specialist, shall incorporate the results of the negotiations in a Draft Contract and sign it but not later than 15 days within the date of the Evaluation Report;
+- a.
+Advertise the EOI, through the MoED procurement division, in the local newspaper and MoED's website as well as in the WB client connection/UNDB-online as appropriate asking Firms to express interest in the assignment and provide information on Firm's experience and qualification relevant to the assignment; - b.
+Prepare a long list from all firms who responded to the EOI advertisement. - c.
+Select at least three firms, through MoED's procurement division, from the long list to the short list; - d.
+PIU, based on the proceedings of Evaluation Committee, prepares an Evaluation Report explaining strengthens and weakness of each short listed firm and justifies selection of the most qualified one for the assignment and keep it in file for Bank's post review"; - e.
+PIU, through the MoED procurement division, will send RFP requesting combined technical and financial proposal from the top ranked qualified Firm; - f.
+KEEA/PIU, through the MoED procurement division, will invite the firm for negotiations which will include: verification of understanding of the TORs, methodology and work plan, KEEA and firm's agreement on the final TOR, taken into consideration Firm's suggestions (proposed modifications) as described in the Firm's technical proposal, corrections of the financial proposal (arithmetical errors if any) where appropriate; - g.
+If negotiations with the first firm do not result in contract signing, KEEA shall document the same and proceed with the inviting the second firm, the PIU, through the MoED procurement division, invites the second ranked firm to submit the combined technical and financial proposal and negotiate contract; - h.
+PIU, through the MoED procurement division, shall incorporate the results of the negotiations in a Draft Contract and sign it but not later than 15 days within the date of the Evaluation Report;

-i.
-Award of contract, through PIU procurement specialist, shall be published as per paragraph 7 of j.
+- i.
+Award of contract, through the MoED procurement division, shall be published as per paragraph 7 of Appendix 1 of the Consultants Guidelines; - j.
 The firm shall submit the invoice for payment as per contract terms and the bank guarantee, if required, and MoED DBF shall pay the amount promptly for work to begin.